 This alternative would have placed the REVIL within the Manzano Area in the central portion of the installation in the foothills of the Manzano Mountains.
 This location would fall within a low traffic area.
 The access road is a tertiary road only used by those attempting to access the storage facilities in the Manzano Complex.
-However, this alternative was not considered because it did not meet some of the selection standards.
+However, this alternative is not being carried forward for detailed analysis because it did not meet some of the selection standards.
 The closest storage facility is approximately 2.5 miles away.
 The location provides an indirect, winding route to installation entry and exit points, which is also a concern.
 There are significant issues regarding utility access with the closest utilities up to 2,000 feet away, which would require a significant investment.
 In addition, the road used to access the location is not optimal and would need significant repairs to accommodate large vehicles such as semi-tractor trailers.
 Therefore, this alternative was deemed cost prohibitive.